Cecilapp/GitHub-Pages-deploy/README.md

 # GitHub Pages deploy Action

-A GitHub Action to deploy to GitHub Pages.
+A GitHub Action to deploy a static site on GitHub Pages.

 ## Usage